pal1000/mesa-dist-win/buildscript/readme.md

 CMake | `.\bin\;`
 mingw-w64 if used | `.\mingw64\bin\;` for 64-bit and `.\mingw32\bin\;` for 32-bit
 Ninja build system if used | `.\ninja\;`
+LLVM | `.\llvm\bin\;`

+Python and CMake installers can set PATH automatically during installation.
 This build script automates this whole process but you must respect the relative paths between the script and the sources and tools.
 If you folowed my instructions this should have been accomplished already.

 This way the script would be able to set PATH variable correctly and you'll no longer need to set anything from this point forward.